 - Providing three new employment services in the Medicaid Home and Community Based Services (HCBS) waivers: Minnesota has submitted HCBS waiver amendments to CMS that would allow the state to offer three new employment services: Exploration, Development, and Support.
-These services will provide new options and resources behind competitive, integrated employment. - Improving communication to people with disabilities and training for service professionals: DHS will be undertaking several efforts in the coming year to improve its communication, training, and guidance around employment.
-These efforts include mailings to people receiving HCBS services,
+These services will provide new options and resources behind competitive integrated employment. - Improving communication to people with disabilities and training for service professionals: DHS will be undertaking several efforts in the coming year to improve its communication, training, and

-Quarterly Report on Olmstead Plan Measurable Goals Report Date: November 20, 2017
+Report Date: November 27, 2017